tylercamp/palcalc/README.md

 ## Palworld Database

-The list of pals, traits, and stats are stored in a `db.json` file embedded in `PalCalc.Model`.
+The list of pals, passives, and stats are stored in a `db.json` file embedded in `PalCalc.Model`.
 This file is generated by the [`PalCalc.GenDB`](./PalCalc.GenDB/) project.
 Running this project will update the `db.json` file in `PalCalc.Model` which will be used by the rest of the projects.
 The input files for this, stored under `PalCalc.GenDB/ref`, are generated by the [`ScrapeData/fetch.js`](./ScrapeData/) utility, which also fetches the latest pal icons.

 The `db.json` file should _not_ be modified manually.
 It should be modified by changing the contents of `PalCalc.GenDB` and re-running the program to regenerate it.
 See the README in the `PalCalc.GenDB` project for more information.